Chair: John Hounsell

 When not being an AIM consultant in the Royal Gwent Hospital, he is usually found outside; whether running, hiking, camping, or just chasing his children around the park.
 As a general rule, prefers ale to lager, and has yet to find a cheese he won’t eat.
 Having come through Acute Medicine training in Wales he is proud to now be Training Programme Director, with his main area of focus being around education, recruitment and retention, with half an eye on the new IM curriculum.
 Tom believes WAPS will become a powerful vehicle for our specialty, and supports driving things forward in the future.

-Trainee Representative (co-opted): Lliwen Jones
+Trainee Representative (co-opted): Alice Hoole

 Acute Medicine Registrar, University Hospital of Wales, Cardiff